fullstackedorg/workspace/README.md

 # FullStacked
 A fullstack webapp bundler and development kit.

-A complete setup for a Typescript full stack applications.
+A complete setup for a Typescript full stack application.
-It includes all the Server(Backend) setup and the WebApp(Frontend) setup :
+It has all the Server(Backend) setup and the WebApp(Frontend) setup including features like :
 * Build
+  * w/ Code Splitting
 * Watch
+  * w/ WebApp auto reload & Server auto restart
+* Tests<sup>1</sup>
-* Test
+  * w/ Code Coverage

+> <sup>1</sup>Work in progress

 ### Built with
 * react